IRTF-HRPC/.github/hrpccharter.md

  * Research papers concerning both policy and academic topics which can include in-depth analysis, discussions and review of the values embedded in the Internet architecture, for publication elsewhere.
  * Protocol analysis.
 Data analysis and visualization of (existing) protocols to research their concrete impact on human rights and the public interest.

+HRPC research group does not set policy for the IETF.

 ## Membership

 Membership is open to any interested parties who intend to remain current with the published documents and mailing list issues.